makevoid/paperbank/Readme.md

 I will generate a vanity address soon.
 (todo: put this text at the end of Readme.md as well)

+### small FAQ

+- why Paper Wallets?

+They are very useful as cold storage, and there are many undiscovered usages of having btc in "banknotes" form.

+You can print small banknotes (2mBTC - 20mBTC ~ 1 - 10 euro) and give it to your friends to let them try bitcoin.

+You can have paper wallets with your funds

+- why a thermal printer?

+The ability to create fast and cheap paper wallets it's key.
+The thing is

+- why Rasp - pi?

+It's very cheap and widespread, you can use any linux box if you like, just remember to not connect it to the internet anymore

+- why Mycelium?

+You can use whichever wallet you prefer, I found mycelium to be pretty straightforward in terms of cold storage, for maximum security you should always sign transactions offline :)

+- why Ruby?

+It was very fast to implement and to tinker with, you can go and rewrite it in your own favourite language.

+#### other generators

+I will provide other generators support in the near future such as

+- vanitygen
+- HDW address generation
+- another non bitcoin-ruby address generation lbrary

 ### What you need: